 Most Family Court hearings are before Commissioner Burns.
 The general schedule is as follows:

 Monday – no hearings

 Tuesday – Telephone pretrial conferences are scheduled from 1:30 p.m. to approximately 3:00 p.m. in cases where all parties are represented by counsel.
 Each hearing is scheduled for 10 minutes in chambers and counsel call in.
 Clients are not allowed to participate.
-The telephone number may be obtained by calling the main Family Court number; 608-328-9429 These hearings are not available to self-represented parties.
+The telephone number may be obtained by emailing staff at firstname.lastname@example.org.
+These hearings are not available to self-represented parties.

 Wednesday- Child Support Agency hearings are scheduled on Wednesday mornings from 8:30 a.m. to approximately 10:30 a.m.
 Each 15 minute slot has 2 hearings scheduled.
 Pretrial hearings are scheduled in 15 minute increments beginning approximately 10:45 a.m. until noon.
 Motion and Order to Show Cause hearings are scheduled from 1:00 p.m. to 4:00 p.m. on Wednesdays in 30 minute intervals.
 Hearings are conducted by offers of proof unless the Court Commissioner has otherwise specified in advance.

 Thursday – The Commissioner may schedule additional hearings on the first and third Thursdays of the month from 9:00 a.m. to noon if the Wednesday calendar is full or if other circumstances warrant.
 Hearings are scheduled for a maximum of 30 minutes.

 Friday – no hearings

 Commissioner Burns holds hearings in the Hearing Room on the main floor of the Green County Justice Center.
-If you need to appear by telephone you must call the Family Court Office at least 2 days before your hearing.
+If you need to appear by telephone you must email the Family Court Office at least 2 days before your hearing.
 If you receive permission, you will be given the number to call for that hearing.